puneet-jain159/Ray-on-Databricks/README.md

 # Ray on Databricks
 This is a Repository to get Ray working on Databrick.

-The Solutions have been tested to work on Databricks Runtime 11.0 to 11.3 LTS
+The Solutions have been tested to work on Databricks Runtime 11.0+

 The Ray Dashboard currently works on DBR 11.0 +